RintarouTW/LaTeX4TwitchChat/docs/README.md

 - Plotting function
 - Math Calculator
 - Speech the chat messages by clicking for learning different languages.
-- Up/Down keys to travese the history of messages your've sent.
+- Up/Down keys to traverse the history of messages your have sent.

 ### Experimental